问答

 题目:

-It can be inferred from the passage that the author believes which of the following to be true of the amphibian extinctions that have recently been reported?
+It can be inferred from the passage that the author believes which of the following to be true of the environmentalists mentioned in lines 5–6 ?

 选项: